Bammanx/UniversalISOBuilder-Wii/README.md

 # Asu's Riivolution Universal ISO Builder
 A tool to patch Nintendo Wii ISO files using Riivolution XML files.

-Special Beta Test - Please build all the mods you can think of with this ISO Builder and report me any bugs on discord: Asu-chan#2929

 # Usage
 UniversalISOBuilder.exe \<ISO Path\> \<Riivolution XML file path\> \<Root folder path\> \<Output ISO/WBFS path\> [options]